Case StudyCrisis communications

 Proactive, long-term relationship enables immediate response during COVID-19 pandemic

-- CHCC has had a working relationship with PR Consulting since 2011.
+- CHCC has had a working relationship with Bellingham PR & Communications (formerly PR Consulting) since 2011.
 As a result, a variety of communication tools were already enabled, including a robust website, email marketing, social media, printed newsletters and media pitches.

-- In 2018 and 2019, PR Consulting helped CHCC draft a crisis communications plan to ensure team members were prepared for emergencies.
+- In 2018 and 2019, BPRC helped CHCC draft a crisis communications plan to ensure team members were prepared for emergencies.

-- With backgrounds in corporate and crisis communications, PRC’s team was able to quickly craft messaging that was clear and accurate as the pandemic unfolded.
+- With backgrounds in corporate and crisis communications, Bellingham PR & Communications‘s team was able to quickly craft messaging that was clear and accurate as the pandemic unfolded.

 “At least in all of this craziness going on right now we have the consistency of your great reporting.
 We truly appreciate your work on our behalf.”